 How do students get involved?

 - Attend a training covering basic ESL tutoring with the Minnesota Literacy Council.
-All Project SHINE related training will take place in the St. Paul Campus.
+All Project SHINE related training will take place in the Saint Paul Campus.

 - Complete a minimum of 20 hours of tutoring (or more for internships and practicums or field-based coursework) at one of our 17 Twin Cities community partner organizations.